Skip to content

 • For niche products: Targeted intercepts at relevant locations (specialty stores, events) reach your specific audience

-• For validation studies: Customer database recruitment provides feedback from existing users
+• b: Customer database recruitment provides feedback from existing users

-• Set exclusions for those with potential conflicts of interest (competitors, industry insiders)
+• Screen for conflicts of interest: Set exclusions for those with potential conflicts of interest (competitors, industry insiders, and market researchers).

 The right incentive structure not only attracts participants but encourages thoughtful feedback: